 Auction Homes & Real Estate- Boise & SW Idaho

-Updated 9/18/20 Today, only 5 properties in SW Idaho listed by Realtors and for sale in an upcoming auction.
+Updated 1/8/21 Today, just 1 property in SW Idaho listed by Realtors and for sale in an upcoming auction.

 See MLS Listings on Upcoming Auctions.

 Need more information?
 How much will it go for and what is it worth?
 Ask me for the whole story on any of these properties and how each auction works.
 Some will take pre-auction offers.

 Caution- Buying homes and real estate at live or internet auctions can expose you to risks not present in a typical purchase- see below.
 There are even higher risk types of auctions, which I don't track here, such as trustee sale foreclosure auctions held at title companies.